jpavner13/TensentricInterview/README.md

             3: Quit
             Enter number 1-3.

-To make a selection, enter an integer 1 through 3 corrisponding with your choice.
-Random test will create a random instance for you, while a manual test will walk you through creating an instance with your own numbers.
+To make a selection, enter an integer 1 through 3 corresponding with your choice.
+"Run random test" will create a random instance for you, while "Run manual test" will walk you through creating an instance with your own numbers.
 After running a random instance, or finishing creating a manual instance, it will display the output of the function.
 It will be in the format of the following:

             Running random test...
             8 pucks were created.
             Initial state of pucks:

-The first thing it will print is the initial state and cordinates of the created pucks.
+The first thing it will print is the initial state and coordinates of the created pucks.

             ======================================= Puck 0 =======================================
             x Cordinate: 455